JetBrains/Qodana/topics/inspection-profiles.md

 #### Override profile

+<link-summary>Explore the example of how to override the existing %product% profile.</link-summary>

 You can exclude inspection categories from the [`qodana.starter`](%qodana.starter%) profile that are not related to the [Qodana for .NET](dotnet.md) linter.